 Historically, a small number of content partners have accounted for a significant portion of the hours streamed on our platform.
-In the three months ended September 30, 2025, the top three streaming services (excluding The Roku Channel) represented nearly half of all hours streamed in the period.
+In the fiscal year ended December 31, 2025, the top three streaming services (excluding The Roku Channel) represented nearly half of all hours streamed in the period.
 If, for any reason, we cease distributing apps that have historically streamed a large percentage of the aggregate Streaming Hours on our platform, our Streaming Hours, user base, or Roku streaming device sales may be adversely affected, and our business may be harmed.